wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/ocr-technologies/includes/1-introduction.md

 Scanning documents is a common practice in most organizations and businesses.
-Although an image of a document can be enough for some tasks, manual data extraction is needed in most cases.
+Though an image of a document can be sufficient for some tasks, manual data extraction is needed in most cases.

-WinAutomation enables users to read, extract, and manage the data contained within all sorts of files through OCR technologies.
-The platform supports the **Microsoft MODI** and the **Google Tesseract** OCR engines, while it provides various related actions.
+WinAutomation gives users the ability to read, extract, and manage data that is contained within an assortment of files through optical character recognition (OCR) technologies.
+The platform supports the **Microsoft MODI** and the **Google Tesseract** OCR engines while providing various related actions.

-Using OCR actions, you can deal with the most challenging workflows that would typically require human intervention.
+By using OCR actions, you can deal with the most challenging workflows that would typically require human intervention.

 ## Learning objectives

  In this module, you will:

-- Understand how to configure OCR actions.
+- Learn how to configure OCR actions.
-- Create a process that extracts text from PDF files using OCR technologies.
+- Create a process that extracts text from PDF files by using OCR technologies.

 ## Prerequisites

-- Basic familiarity with the WinAutomation console and process designer.
-- Basic familiarity with process development and variables.
+To successfully complete this module, you should have basic familiarity with the WinAutomation Console and Process Designer, in addition to basic familiarity with process development and variables.